wp-cli/handbook/docs/release-checklist/index.md

 See <https://github.com/wp-cli/wp-cli.github.com#readme>

+The current WP-CLI version will also need to be updated on the [roadmap](https://wp-cli.org/docs/roadmap/).

 Please also tag a release of the website, so it's easy to correlate versions of the website.

 ### Writing the release post